Preserving Natural Darkness

 The Goals of Moab Dark Skies are to:

-The Friends supports the preservation of the night skies and works closely with the National Parks Dark Skies Program.
+The Friends of Arches and Canyonlands Parks supports preserving the night sky within the Southeastern Utah Group of National Parks and works closely with the National Park's Dark Skies Program.

 Watch this video on the Colorado Plateau Dark Sky Cooperative.